Muri Express: Traction

+earlier was WDM-3A.
 As the entire route is fully electrified, a Tatanagar Loco Shed-based WAP-7 electric locomotive hauls the train from end to end in both directions.

 Slip coaches

 The train used to get attached/detached to/from 18309/18310 Sambalpur–Jammu Tawi Express at to continue till Jammu Tawi.
 This system was in use till March 2020.
 Now two different rakes have been allotted to both the trains.